chef-boneyard/chef-web-docs-2016/chef_master/source/lwrp_custom_provider_resources.rst

      action :enable
    end

-The lightweight provider is doing most of the work:
+The lightweight provider then does most of the work:

 .. code-block:: ruby

    action :enable do
      unless plugin_enabled?(new_resource.plugin)
        execute "rabbitmq-plugins enable #{new_resource.plugin}" do